Sahil-cmd/cam2ros/README.md

 # cam2ros

 `cam2ros` is a ROS 2 package that provides a simple way to capture video feed from a webcam or an external camera and publish it as ROS 2 Image messages.
-This package is written in Python and utilizes OpenCV to interface with the webcam.
+This package is written in Python and utilizes OpenCV to interface with the webcam or a connected external camera.

 ## Table of Contents
 - [Features](#features)